My Story

 My sister and I were raised by our maternal aunt and uncle (Joan’s eldest sister and brother-in-law).
 My father/uncle and I were extremely close.
 He was my most secure attachment figure after Joan died.
 Yet, when I was twelve years old (just starting 7th grade), he nearly died after suffering a massive stroke.
 He survived the stroke but was forever compromised -- physically and emotionally.

-My father died thirteen years after his massive stroke.
+My father died thirteen years after his massive stroke in 1982.
 Those thirteen years while grueling were also years I was able to witness and observe his emotional strength and courage as well as his undying love for me, my mother/aunt, and for all of our family.

 In my mid-thirties, I decided to become a therapist, in part, to honor my father and to put into practice all that I have learned from him.